GongZheng-Justin/Channel3d/README.md

 4. choose the correct compiler you use, and the executable you want to compile, following guidances printed in the terminal
 5. cd ../..
 ```
+If the compiling process successfully, the executable file(s) `channel2nd`/`channel4th` will be contained in the folder `Channe3d-master`, and `interpolateField` will be included in the folder `./Tool/interploteFiled/`.
 ## Usage :book:
 &emsp;After compiling the code successfully, you can run the executable file like that:
 ```